Tianxiang-C/ctx/content/event/PhD-application-sharing/index.md

 ---
-title: Applying for a PhD: My experiences and tips
+title: "Applying for a PhD: My experiences and tips"

 event:
 event_url: